 Let’s Think is a classroom teaching approach that has its roots in Cognitive Acceleration, first developed in the 1980′s at King’s College, London by Michael Shayer and Philip Adey.
 This program uses Piagetian and Vygotsky research and focuses on questioning, collaborative work, problem solving, independent learning, metacognition and challenge.
 I need to explore this website more, but it is full of interesting suggestions that might be helpful for parents and teachers.

-Ordinary Voices is a website dealing with the governance and strategic planning of England’s education system.
+Ordinary Voices website dealing with the governance and strategic planning of England’s education system.
 Educator John Mountford is behind the website which reveals problems with education in England.
 The difficulties found in the education there mirror the problematic reforms involving America’s education system.

 Othmar’s Trombone is a blog by a U.K. English teacher discussing many education topics including a glossary of U.K. education words.